Train Once, Reuse Everywhere: Generalizable Implicit In-Context Learning by Routing Attention: Experiments

 \subsection{Main Results}

 As shown in Table~\ref{tab:zs-fs-icr}, ICR closely matches and can even surpass few-shot prompting on ID tasks.
-It consistently outperforms all implicit ICL baselines.
-Notably, these methods often require additional task-specific retrieval or training, whereas ICR operates in a train-once-and-reuse manner, further highlighting its practical value.
+It outperforms all implicit ICL baselines.
+These methods often require additional task-specific retrieval or training, whereas ICR operates in a train-once-and-reuse manner, further highlighting its practical value.
 On OOD tasks, multi-task few-shot prompting is unstable, performing well on some tasks but collapsing on others, which corroborates the limitations observed in Figure~\ref{fig:crossicl}.
 By design, vector-based implicit ICL inherits the drawbacks of explicit ICL, leading to higher failure rates.
-In contrast, ICR improves over the best implicit baseline by +3.0\% on Llama2-7B and +6.5\% on Qwen2.5-7B, and even surpasses few-shot prompting by +2.7\% on Qwen2.5-7B.
+In contrast, on Qwen2.5-7B, ICR improves over the best implicit baseline by +6.5\%, and even surpasses few-shot prompting by +2.7\%.
 These results establish ICR as a generalizable paradigm for implicit ICL.
-We also compare ICR with vector-based ICL variants that inject dataset-specific vectors into hidden states (Table~\ref{tab:baselines-id-merged-by-model}).
-These ad-hoc methods lack transferability and are evaluated only on five ID datasets.
-ICR consistently outperforms them by a clear margin, indicating that attention routing captures deeper and more general ICL patterns.
-Appendix~\ref{app:lora} further compares ICR with few-shot LoRA \citep{lora}, a PEFT-based finetuning method.
-Appendix~\ref{app:efficiency} provides an efficiency analysis of ICR.
+We also compare ICR with vector-based ICL variants that inject dataset-specific vectors into hidden states (Table~\ref{tab:baselines-id-qwen2p5-7b}).
+These ad-hoc methods lack transferability and are evaluated only on ID datasets.
+ICR consistently outperforms them by a clear margin, indicating that attention routing captures more general ICL patterns.

+We further compare ICR with LoRA in Table~\ref{apptab:lora}.
+The LoRA module is applied to the token classification head of the last layer with rank $32$.
+For training, we use the same number of few-shot examples as those contained in an ICL prompt during the construction of ICL bases, drawn from five in-domain datasets.
+Although LoRA requires $2$–$3\times$ more trainable parameters than ICR, it achieves slightly weaker overall performance.
+Moreover, ICR exhibits clear advantages in OOD settings, which shows its better generalizability and efficiency compared to the PEFT-based methods in few-shot scenarios.